frankois944/kmp-mvvm-exploration/README.md

                                                  parameters: parameters)
 }
 ```
-- Finally, get the instance from the koin, ie:
+- Finally, get the instance from different ways
 ```swift
     // lazy loading of any instance
     @KoinInject<AccountService> private var accountService